 - Garland had book on how to dispose of dead bodies

 - Bloody footprints 'correspond' with shoes missing from Garland's home, trial hears

-- See the latest updates in live tweets from CBC reporters in the courtroom.
+- See the latest updates in live tweets from CBC reporters in the courtroom when court resumes Tuesday.
 On mobile?
 Click here to see the live blog.